Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 - **Active**: If checked, the engine is active and able to be used for any project.
 - **Token**: This needs to be the assigned unique token for the automation engine and is used to tell SpiraTest which engine to actually use for a given test case.
 For Rapise this should always be set to **Rapise**.

-Once you have finished, click the `Insert & Close` button and you will be taken back to the Automation Engine list page, with Rapise listed as an available automation engine:
+Once you have finished, click the `Insert` button and you will be taken back to the Automation Engine list page, with Rapise listed as an available automation engine:

 ![all test automaton engines](./img/using_rapise_with_spiratest_guide5.png)